Glazed Lemon Doughnuts

 angled shot of lemon doughnuts in antique cake pan with parchment paper.
 Cheesecloth, white flowers, and lemon halves around on marble surface.

 While looking at our popular recipes from last year, we noticed a recurring theme.
 You all seem to LOVE doughnuts.
-Didn’t seem to matter if they were filled or plain.
+Didn’t seem to matter if they were plain or filled.
 Baked or fried.
 Doughnuts were a go-to recipe for so many of you last year!
+That, and lemon recipes.
+So, we thought we would combine the two and create the ultimate doughnut!

 They’re bright, sweet, sticky, and sooooo freaking good.
 Honestly, they’re kind of like little bites of sunshine, which is great during these cold winter days.
+The best part?
+These doughnuts are ready to eat in just about 2 hours (and this includes rising time)!!

-Reasons You Will Love These Lemon Doughnuts
+Here’s Why You’ll Love These Lemon Doughnuts

 • Easier to make than you might think!